Warsaw has plenty of work-friendly cafes, and I enjoyed trying a different place every day when I was living in Warsaw.

 Food: cakes, sandwiches, quiches, salads

-It's a brand new café inside of a brand new tower on Warsaw skyline, the Warsaw Spire.
-I love this spacious place with enormous glass walls and a very very high ceiling.
-The design is ultra-modern and minimalist.
+Daft Cafe is a modern café inside of the tower the Warsaw Spire.
+I like this spacious place with enormous glass walls and a very very high ceiling.
+The design is high-tech style and minimalist.

-It’s the place where you can stay the whole day and be productive.
+For me, it’s the place where I can stay the whole day and be productive.

 Power sockets: on the floor, under every table